lowtower/zend-expressive2-tutorial/doc/book/part4.md

 }
 ```

-Please note that the injection of the `Zend\Hydrator\ArraySerializable` is
-done for a special reason.
-We can now bind an `AlbumEntity` instance to
-the form and the hydrator helps to extract the data from the entity and
+Please note that the hydrator helps to extract the data from the entity and
 fill the form elements with these values.
 We could also pass array data to
 the form and get the `AlbumEntity` populated with this data after a
 successful form validation.